 These pins are not established with a pull-up or a pull-down configuration.
 The state of these pins is unknown.
 If these pins must be used, they require a pull-up or a pull-down configuration.
 The Arduino board allows the pins to be set in a pull-up configuration.
-If not it must be established as an external pull-up or pull-down circuit in order to correctly work with these pins.
+If not, they must be configured as an external pull-up or pull-down circuit in order to correctly work.